52 Ways to Grow Your Rent Roll

 32. Partner with accountants, tax agents and other professionals

 There are a lot of people involved in the process of buying an investment property.
-Typically an investor will have to speak to a mortgage broker, accountant and a solicitor at the very least, and often, these individuals will make recommendations to their clients on who to speak to when they’re looking for other services, including a property manager.
+Typically an investor will have to speak to a mortgage broker like the ones in Mortgage Broker Northern Beaches, or an accountant and a solicitor at the very least, and often, these individuals will make recommendations to their clients on who to speak to when they’re looking for other services, including a property manager.

 Target them with social media ads or go the old-fashioned route and go to physically meet with them and leave a stack of brochures at their office (after you’ve gotten friendly with them of course).